ostueker/ACENET_Summer_School_OpenMP/_episodes/06-fib.md

 In the main function, you need to start the parallel section so that all of the threads are launched.
 Since we only want the parent call to fib done once, we need to use the single keyword.

 > ## Task gotchas
 > There are a few gotchas to be aware of.
-While the intention is that tasks will run in parallel, there is nothing in the specification that guarantees his behavior.
+While the intention is that tasks
+> will run in parallel, there is nothing in the specification that guarantees
+> this behavior.
 You may need to check how your particular environment works.
 {: .callout}

 > ## Tasks?